Skip to main content

 How to choose an AI video summarizer

-• Can you ask follow-up questions against the same source?
+• Can you ask more questions about the same source?

 • Can you export notes in a format your workflow accepts?